sidnb13/torch-profiling-tutorial/README.md

 So for me on my local machine:

 ```
+pip install torch_tb_profiler
 scp -r <remote-machine>:/path/to/log/ ./torch-profs/
 tensorboard --logdir=./torch-profs/log
 ```

+(I'll note here that the tensorboard trace viewer is RAM-hungry and may not display if your trace is big.
+If you fall into that bucket, you can use other trace viewers like https://ui.perfetto.dev/, but it's less feature-rich than the torch profiler.
+You can reduce the size of your trace by reducing the number of profiling iters or the global batch size.
+If that fails, you could also turn off `with_stack=True` or reduce the number of layers in your model.)

 Which then lets me navigate to `http://localhost:6006/` (or wherever I tell tensorboard, if I choose to) on my favorite web browser and see: